Blockhaus d'Éperlecques: Discovery and Allied attacks

 The Germans' main focus of attention switched instead to Schotterwerk Nordwest, the former quarry at nearby Wizernes, where work had been ongoing to build a bombproof V-2 storage facility.
 This project was expanded to turn the quarry into a fixed launch facility.
 Plans were put into effect to build a huge concrete dome – now open to the public as the museum of La Coupole – under which missiles would be fuelled and armed in a network of tunnels before being transported outside for launching.
 The Allies carried out further heavy bombing against both the Watten and Wizernes sites with little initial effect on the buildings themselves, although the rail and road network around them was systematically destroyed.

+By the time of the D-Day landings, the foundations for five machines were finished and three were installed.
+On 1 July Dornberger ordered the removal of the machines.
 On 3 July 1944, Oberkommando West gave permission to stop construction at both sites, which had been so disrupted by bombing that work could no longer proceed.
 Three days later an Allied raid succeeded in wrecking the interior of the Watten bunker with a Tallboy bomb that brought down part of the roof.
 Finally, on 18 July 1944, Hitler decreed that plans for launching missiles from bunkers need no longer be pursued.
 Dornberger's staff subsequently decided to continue minor construction at Watten "for deception purposes".
-The site itself was now useless, as the Germans recognised when they wryly codenamed it Concrete Lump, and the liquid oxygen generators and machinery were transferred to the Mittelwerk V-2 factory in central Germany, well away from Allied bombers.
+The site itself was now useless, as the Germans recognised when they wryly codenamed it Concrete Lump.